"You may have heard of Magna Carta, but do you know why it's so important?"

-If you are living in Lincolnshire then it is a good chance that you have heard about the upcoming celebrations planned for the 800th anniversary of the Magna Carta.
+If you are living in Lincolnshire, there is a very good chance that you have heard of Magna Carta.

-What you may not know is why the Magna Carta is so important and why residents of Lincoln are celebrating its anniversary.
+What you may not know, however, is why it is so important and why residents of Lincoln celebrated its anniversary back in 2015.

 The history of the Magna Carta is fairly complex and there’s a lot to learn.
-However, we’ve picked out the most interesting facts about the Magna Carta that are easy to remember and perfect for when you want to wow your friends with your knowledge.
+However, we’ve picked out eleven interesting facts which are easy to remember, should you want to wow your friends with your knowledge!

-Magna Carta means ‘Great Charter’ in Latin, but it’s also known as Magna Carta Libertatum which is Latin for ‘The Great Charter of the Liberties’.
+Magna Carta means ‘Great Charter’ in Latin, but it’s also known as Magna Carta Libertatum; ‘The Great Charter of the Liberties’.

-The Magna Carta was commissioned by King John of England, who didn’t actually draw up the original wording of the Magna Carta – that was done by the Barons of England so they could include all of their demands.
+The Magna Carta was commissioned by King John of England.
+He didn’t actually draw up the original wording of the Magna Carta – that was done by the Barons of England so they could include all of their demands.

 The Barons of England were powerful and wealthy, while the King had spent most of England’s wealth on a failed war with France.
 The Magna Carta was drawn up to broker peace between them.

-It was annulled by Pope Innocent III.
-King John did not want to honour the Magna Carta and so wrote to the Pope who declared it illegal (this didn’t stop it becoming one of the most influential documents in history).
+King John did not want to honour the Magna Carta, so wrote to Pope Innocent III.
+Indeed, he annulled the document and declared it illegal (this didn’t stop it becoming one of the most influential documents in history).

 During World War II the then-Prime Minister of Great Britain, Winston Churchill, planned to give the copy held at Fort Knox to the US permanently to encourage them to join the Allied forces.
-His plan failed as the document belonged to Lincoln Cathedral, and not the government, and was not his to give away.
+His plan failed, as the document was not his to give away; it belonged to Lincoln Cathedral rather than the government.

 America’s forefathers used the Magna Carta as a foundation for the creation of the Constitution and the Bill of Rights.
-In fact, the term ‘burden of proof’ used in US courts today comes from the Magna Carta.
+In fact, the term ‘burden of proof’ used in US courts today is taken from the original document.

-The original 1215 copy of the Magna Carta reaches its historic anniversary this year and the four copies will embark on a tour of the United States and the UK.
+The original 1215 copy of the Magna Carta reached an historic 800-year anniversary six years ago.
+The four copies embarked on a tour of the United States and the UK to celebrate!

-Lincoln Castle has been undergoing a million-pound refurbishment over the past ten years and will be displaying its copy of the original Magna Carta in the new David P J Ross Magna Carta Vault from April 1st.
+Lincoln Castle has undergone a multi-million pound refurbishment over the past few years.
+It now displays its original copy in the new David P J Ross Magna Carta Vault.

-If you’re looking to visit the Castle after the launch, there are some great places to stay, including Mill Lodge Lincoln.
+If you’re looking to visit the Castle and see the historic document for yourself, there are some great places to stay, including Mill Lodge Lincoln.